 The Agroecology Group aims to provide a rigorous scientific basis for sustainable croplands.
 We examine how plants, animals and microbes may interact to form a dynamic ecosystem supporting long-term economic offtake.
 Our home base is the maritime croplands of the north-east Atlantic, from where we collaborate in a range of climatic and ecological zones across Europe and beyond.
-Integral to our enterprise is a comprehensive and unique knowledge transfer chain that links research to applications in management, policy and the public understanding of science.
+Integral to our enterprise is a comprehensive and unique knowledge-exchange chain comprising the Institute's farms, LEAF (Linking Environment and Farming), regional farm networks and the Living Field.
 We are active in global debates on food security, biodiversity and the sustainable use of resources.
 Contact: Geoff Squire

-Our research crosses scales from the individual to the landscape.
+Research and applications Our research crosses scales from the individual to the landscape.
 Individuals are examined through the functional traits and properties that link them to each other and to their surrounds.
-Groups of individuals form populations that exchange genes and interact for sunlight, water and nutrients.
-Populations of different organisms - plants, insects, microbes - mediate the movement and transformation of energy and matter in fields and woodland.
-Fields, woods and other habitat form landscape mosaics through which individuals move and interact.
-Feedbacks occur between all scales: the landscape evolves because of the working of individuals, including people, while individuals are limited by the constraints of the landscape.
-Applications include:
+Groups of individuals form populations that exchange genes and mediate the movement and transformation of energy and matter, in which feedbacks occur between all scales.
+See our recent new pages on IPM-Weeds.

-Over the last few years the team has built a strong and in many ways unique research infrastructure that is valued throughout the institute and by external collaborators.
+Staff, capability, infrastructure We are mainly biologists, quantitative ecologists and mathematical modellers, whose scales of interest range from landscape to community and organism.
+The team has built a strong, local yet dispersed, and in many ways unique research infrastructure that is valued throughout the institute and by external collaborators.